Azure-Samples/azure-edge-extensions-retrieval-augmented-generation/README.md

-# Retrieval-Augmented Generation (RAG) on Edge
+# Retrieval-Augmented Generation (RAG) on Edge with Small Language Models (SLM)

-RAG on Edge is a tool to perform text searches within files using a vector-based approach, and generate a readable response based on the search result with Large Language Model.
+In this branch, RAG on Edge performs text searches within files using a vector-based approach, and generate a readable response based on the search result with Small Language Model [Phi2](https://www.microsoft.com/en-us/research/blog/phi-2-the-surprising-power-of-small-language-models/).

 The solution is independent from cloud services, and can be deployed to the edge device with either CPU only or a combination of CPU+GPU.
 The messaging system follows a pub/sub pattern, ensuring adaptability to diverse edge computing scenarios.

-The solution currently supports the text-based query, and will be extended to support multi-modality (text, image, video and audio) search and generation in our next plan.

 ## Architecture